Ast3risk-ops/Button-Presser-3000-Python-Edition/README.md

 ## How to run

-On Windows, just download the exe from itch.io or from GitHub
+On Windows, just download the exe from itch.io or from the releases tab

-On MacOS and Linux download the py file from the releases or itch.io
+On MacOS and Linux download the py file from the releases tab or itch.io

 # A note on this project's origins